Maharjn/PetRescue/README.md

 Run 'npm start' to start the server

 ## Usage
-This is an web application to adopt a pet from private owners and from shelter near by you.
+This is a web application to adopt a pet from private owners and shelter near by you.
 It uses Express.js for routing, a MySQL database,handlebars for front end view.
 The seed data is created using 'npm run seed' command.

 ## License
 ![MIT-licensed](https://img.shields.io/badge/license-MIT-red)